leekaren580/ntu-sc1015-mini-project/README.md

 5. Model 2
 6. Model 3
 7. Model 4
-8. Model 5
-9. Data Driven Insights and Conclusion
+8. Data Driven Insights and Conclusion
-10. References
+9. References

 ## 1. Problem Formulation
 **Question:** Can we detect phishing websites from benign ones using their respective URLs?